Polkadot-Blockchain-Academy/pba-content/syllabus/0-Meta_For_Instructional_Staff/4-github-classroom-assigments.md

    1. Ensure a README exists with clear instructions.
    1. Create a _dedicated branch_ to write up a solution.
    1. Integrate unit and/or integration tests that students can run to check their work.<br/>
-      > Note: these can be run as [GitHub Actions](https://docs.github.com/en/actions) on student's pushing commit's to their work, like a `cargo test ...` or script for example. <!-- markdown-link-check-disable-line -->
+      > These can be run as [GitHub Actions](https://docs.github.com/en/actions) on student's pushing commit's to their work, like a `cargo test ...` or script for example. <!-- markdown-link-check-disable-line -->
       > See [docs on autograding](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/use-autograding) <!-- markdown-link-check-disable-line -->
    1. Ensure `main` of the repository is the assignment as it should be delivered to students.
    1. In the github repo's general settings, switch the repository to a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository). <!-- markdown-link-check-disable-line -->